Bhakti342/Dice-Challenge/README.md

 # Dice Game

-This is a simple dice game where two dice are rolled each time the page is reloaded, and the higher value dice wins!
+This is a simple two player dice game where two dice are rolled each time the page is reloaded, and the higher value dice wins!
 It's a fun and easy game to play, and there's no installation required.

 ## How It Works
 - Each time you reload the page, two dice will randomly roll.
-- The dice with the higher number is declared the winner.
+- The player with the higher dice number is declared the winner.
 - If both dice roll the same number, it's a draw.

 ## How to Play